MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

 ## Product Vision

-- **Product Vision Statement:** Replace this with your refined product vision statement.
+- **Product Vision Statement:** For middle and high school educators struggling with student truancy, Teacher App is a mobile and web-based attendance management system that simplifies tracking and instantly notifies parents of absences, unlike conventional systems that are manual and time-consuming.
+Our product offers real-time updates and a user-friendly interface, setting a new standard for attendance management in schools.

 ## Learning and Growth Journey